eldun/eldun.github.io/_drafts/morso.md

      * first displayed.
 You can return null to have no input area; the default
      * implementation returns null.
      *
-     * <p>To control when the input view is displayed, implement
+     * &lt;p>To control when the input view is displayed, implement
      * {@link #onEvaluateInputViewShown()}.
      * To change the input view after the first one is created by this
      * function, use {@link #setInputView(View)}.